fsantanna/dceu/README.md

 - Restricted closures (upvalues must be final)
 - Deferred statements (for finalization)
 - Exception handling (throw & catch)
-- Hierarchical tuple templates (for data description)
+- Hierarchical Tags and Tuple Templates (for data description)
 - Seamless integration with C (source-level compatibility)

 Ceu is in **experimental stage**.